 MOSFETs switch very fast and efficiently.
 The speed with which the current transitions from one device to another causes voltage spikes across the interconnecting impedances and parasitic circuit elements.
 The voltage spikes can degrade efficiency, radiate noise into the circuit, and lead to device over-voltage stress.
 Careful component layout and printed circuit design minimizes the voltage spikes in the converter.
-Consider, as an example, the turnoff transition of the upper MOSFET.
+Consider, as an example, the turnoff transition of the upper PWM MOSFET.
 Prior to turn-off, the upper MOSFET was carrying the full load current.
 During the turn-off, current stops flowing in the upper MOSFET and is picked up by the lower MOSFET or Schottky diode.
 Any inductance in the switched current path generates a large voltage spike during the switching interval.
 Careful component selection, tight layout of the critical components, and short, wide circuit traces minimize the magnitude of voltage spikes.
+See Application Note AN9836 for evaluation board drawings of the component placement and the printed circuit board layout of a typical application.

-There are two sets of critical components in a DC-DC converter using a HIP6020 controller.
+There are two sets of critical components in a DC-DC converter using a HIP6021A controller.
 The switching power components are the most critical because they switch large amounts of energy, and as such, they tend to generate equally large amounts of noise.
 The critical small signal components are those connected to sensitive nodes or those supplying critical bypass current.

 The power components and the controller IC should be placed first.
-Locate the input capacitors, especially the high-frequency ceramic de-coupling capacitors, close to the power switches.
+Locate the input capacitors, especially the high-frequency ceramic decoupling capacitors, close to the power switches.
 Locate the output inductor and output capacitors between the MOSFETs and the load.
 Locate the PWM controller close to the MOSFETs.